 Once upon a time, long long ago, I had an Iranian boyfriend.
 He introduced me to a whole new cuisine, which, although similar to the Middle Eastern one I was more familiar with, was distinct and flavoursome.
 It was rare that he did any cooking, but when he did he always made the most delicious rice in the classic Persian way, complete with tahdig.

 Tahdig is the bottom layer of rice which forms a crunchy buttery crust layer which forms at the bottom of the pan.
 This is called tahdig.
 It’s delicious and the prize that everyone hopes to get.
 Despite having eaten it any number of times, I’d never prepared rice this way myself.

 In order to make jewelled Persian rice, you need to make it with basmati rice.
 The rice in question is Amira’s superior aromatic rice and it really is what it says on the tin – or do I mean packet?
 The grains are incredibly long and the fragrance, even before it is cooked, is deeply aromatic.
 In fact I spent a considerable amount of time with my nose in the bag just breathing in the scent.

 The recipe I was sent was for jewelled Persian rice with pomegranates. walnuts and parsley.
 Luckily, I had plenty of parsley in the garden as that wasn’t provided.
 I also had a bag of broad beans, some courgettes, a red pepper and some newly harvested garlic.
 So these went into the pot too and added a little extra protein to the dish.

 Well what can I say?
 It was delicious, a good combination of eastern fragrance, fruit, spice and mouthwatering rice.
 Despite me going my own way, the tahdig was perfect.
 The dish lasted us two days and we ate it unaccompanied.
 It really didn’t need anything else.
-The tahdig disappeared on day one when it was nice and crunchy, but the rice was easily reheated the next day to make another satisfying meal.
+The tahdig disappeared on day one when it was nice and crunchy.
+But we reheated the rice the next day and it made another satisfying meal.